N02959575/ELSpring2017/code/Readme.md

 # Code Directory.
-All your code should go here.
-Make sure files are named as explicitly as possible.
+All my (N02959575) code will go in this directory.